Ebazhanov/linkedin-skill-assessments-quizzes/android/android-quiz.md

 </androidx.constraintlayout.widget.ConstraintLayout>
 ```

 #### Q36.
-Which source set is _not_ available o you by default when Android Studio creates a new project?
+Which source set is _not_ available to you by default when Android Studio creates a new project?

 - [ ] test
 - [ ] androidTest